1989 NCAA Division I women's basketball championship game: Tennessee Lady Volunteers

-The Lady Volunteers, who represented the University of Tennessee in Knoxville, Tennessee, were led by head coach Pat Summitt, in her 15th season as head coach at the school.
+The Lady Volunteers, who represented the University of Tennessee in Knoxville, Tennessee, were led by head coach Pat Summitt, in her 15th season at the school.
 After losing to eventual champion Louisiana Tech in the Final Four the prior season, Tennessee opened this season ranked No. 1 in the AP poll and spent the entirety of the season inside the top 3.
 After losing at Auburn during the regular season, Tennessee avenged the loss in the SEC championship game.
 They finished the regular season right back where they started – ranked No. 1 in both major polls.

 In the NCAA tournament, Tennessee easily defeated La Salle, No. 15 Virginia, and No. 7 Long Beach State to reach the sixth NCAA Final Four in program history.
 They won 77–65 over No. 5 Maryland in the national semifinal to reach the all-SEC national championship game with a 34–2 record.